riyatyag/ResumeSpark/README.md

-# 📄 ResumeSpark - Your Smart Resume Builder
+# 📄 ResumeSpark - Your  Resume Builder

 Welcome to ResumeSpark! 🎯📑 This is a web application that helps users create professional resumes quickly and efficiently.
 With an intuitive interface and customizable templates, ResumeSpark makes resume building hassle-free. 🚀